dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ### Major milestone updates to refer to below:

 - Update part 21: write-to-disk aggregator reviews the architecture of phase2 at a high level
-- Update part 22: watchdog adpative mechansims to improve execution time
+- Update part 22: implementation of adaptive WATCHDOG_TIMEOUT